EMDR Therapy

-To begin reprocessing these stored negative memories and emotions your counselor will do an in-depth assessment to ensure you are a good candidate for EMDR and create a treatment plan.
+To begin reprocessing these stored negative memories and emotions your counselor will do an in-depth assessment to ensure you are a good candidate for EMDR and create a treatment plan specific to you.

 Reprocessing will allow you to break down the traumatic aspects of a particular memory and remove the negative connotation it holds in your mind, essentially making the event just a memory.
 Reprocessing usually involves working through and making associations with negative and positive emotions, putting words to your feelings, and analyzing visual information.